KwatMDPhD/KwatMDPhD.jl/src/routes/writing/top_programming_languages_for_bioinformatics.md

 ---
 date: "2023.04.19"
-edit: "2023.04.24"
+edit: "2023.04.26"
-title: Why You Should Not Use R Programming Language in Bioinformatics.
+title: Top Programming Languages for Bioinformatics
 cover: r.png
 tag:
   - "Coding"
+  - "Bioinformatics"
 ---

 Are you a graduate student?
 Post-doc?
 Or whoever starting to pick up a programming language to analyze your data?